-- 267. At the command, ready, the two ranks will execute what has been prescribed for the direct fire. - 268.
-At the cautionary command, right oblique, the two ranks will throw back the right shoulder and look steadily at the object to be hit. - 269.
-At the command, aim, each front rank man will aim to the right without deranging the feet; each rear rank man will advance the left foot about eight inches towards the right heel of the man next on the right of his file leader and aim to the right, inclining the upper part of the body forward and bending a little the left knee.
+direct fire.
+At the cautionary 277. command, right oblique, the two ranks will throw back the right shoulder and look steadily at the object to be hit.

+At the command,

+278. At the command, aim, each front-rank man will aim to the right without deranging the feet ; each rear-rank man will advance the left foot about eight inches towards the right heel of the man next on the right of his file leader and aim to the right, inclining the upper part of the body forward and bending a little the left knee.

-Position of the two ranks in the Oblique Fire to the left.
+Position of the Two Ranks in the Oblique Fire to the Left.